syueqiao/syueqiao/README.md

 @syueqiao (Jess)

-Hon.
-BSc. in Microbiology and Immunology @ UBC.
 Interested in high-throughput biological data and how to analyze it (R newbie).

-🐢I can be reached at jess0773[at]student.ubc.ca🐢
+🐢I can be reached at jessicayq.shen[at]mail.utoronto.ca🐢